PlayStation Classic is Sony's take on the mini console craze - not unlike the NES or SNES Classic Mini systems from Nintendo.

 Everything else we know about the PlayStation Classic

 - The console comes with two wired controllers, a virtual Memory Card built-in for game saves, and a HDMI cable.

 - The PlayStation Classic controller length is unknown right now - the short wire was a problem for many NES Mini owners, so hopefully Sony can avoid this mistake.

 - Packaging for the PlayStation Classic is designed to mimic the original console - even down to the instruction manual.

-- The controllers don't have analogue sticks, which might have some games (racers) difficult, and others (Ape Escape) impossible to play.
+- The controllers don't have analogue sticks, which might have some games (racers, possibly Metal Gear Solid) difficult, but in theory everything will be available to play.

 - The PlayStation Classic doesn't come with a USB power adapter - you'll have to buy one of those separately.
 The type supported is a 5V, Type A output.

 - If you're hoping for more games post-release, Sony says additional PlayStation Classic games "cannot be added on via download or any other way".